Cold vs Hot Water Laundry: Which Is Better for Your Clothes?

 • 🏨 For guest room pillows: Every 6 months is enough if they’re not used often.

 And don’t forget — while your pillow can go months between washes, your pillowcases should be washed weekly since they’re in direct contact with your skin and hair.
+You can learn more about caring for bedding in our guide on washing bedsheets, towels, and blankets.

 Signs It’s Time to Wash or Replace Your Pillow